DMBuce/radio-wiki-search/README.md

 searches the summary of each individual radio station's wiki page for the search terms specified, excluding pages that contain blacklisted search terms.

+The script requires a suitably Linux-y shell with `wget`, `xmllint` and `jq`.
-In its current state, keywords are hardcoded as regexes, and the script does two searches:
+In its current state, keywords are hardcoded as regexes, and it does two searches:

 One for stations whose wiki summaries include keyword `music` and exclude